blackbhc/configure/README.md

 - dir `nvim`: configuration files of `neovim`, it's a fork of [LazyVim](https://github.com/folke/lazy.nvim).
 - `update`: executable script to setup the working environment.
 - `wezterm.lua`: configuration file of `wezterm`.
-- dir `format`: configuration for some formatters.
+- dir `format`: configurations for some formatters.
 - `tmux.conf`: configuration of `tmux`.
 - `starship.toml`: configuration of `starship`.